 Although relationships tend to look different in the animal world than in our human one, there are a number of animals that mate for life, create lasting friendships, or proudly protect their family circles.
-This Valentine’s Day, let these animal bonds inspire you to share your appreciation for all the loved ones in your life and learn how you can help protect these animals.
+Let these animal bonds inspire you to share your appreciation for all the loved ones in your life and learn how you can help protect these animals.

 7 Animals that mate for life or create lasting bonds

 Otters have a playful reputation, but their love runs deep.
 River otters in particular are known to be monogamous, and typically stay loyal to one partner during the course of their lives.
 On top of their romantic commitments, mother otters also demonstrate their maternal super powers by caring for 2 litters a year — that’s up to 12 otter pups, with just a 60-day gestation period.

 While elephants are not among the animals that mate for life, the elephant family sets a high standard for familial loyalty.
 Male elephants tend to live alone, but female elephants typically live in large family groups, either with their own offspring or alongside other female relatives and their young, too.
 Elephant herds focus much of their energy and attention onraising and protecting their calves.

 Spread the Love: Tens of thousands of wild animals, including elephants, are being abused for the sake of entertaining tourists.
 You can help alleviate their misery by joining the Wildlife.
 Not Entertainers. movement today.

 We’re familiar with wolves that run in packs, but maybe less familiar with wolves that run in pairs.
 In the wild, each wolf pack is actually made up of multiple nuclear families.
 Wolves are animals that mate for life, and typically male and female wolves stay together for life, although they have to rebound quickly if their mate passes away.